About Barbara Weibel

 • May 17: Back to Bangkok, where Joan heads home to Florida and I continue on to New Zealand

-• May 17-31: Travel around the north and south islands of New Zealand by hop-on/hop-off busses, rental cars, and trains, making sure to take the TranzAlpine express from the west coast to the east coast across the mountains of the south island – this is reputed to be one of the most fabulous train rides in the world.
+• May 17-31: Travel around the north and south islands of New Zealand by hop-on/hop-off buses, rental cars, and trains, making sure to take the TranzAlpine express from the west coast to the east coast across the mountains of the south island – this is reputed to be one of the most fabulous train rides in the world.

 • June 1-22: Sydney, Australia.
 Base at the home of my dear friend, Yoga compatriot, and talented musician, Jane Walker.
 Travel north to the Great Barrier Reef and south to Melbourne and Adelaide; perhaps even the island of Tasmania if the weather is not too cold.
 Take a side trip to Ayers Rock in the interior of the continent.